 This week I decided to install Windows 8 on the MacBook Pro I’ve been using.
 The Apple-ites will exclaim, “Why would you want to do that”, and the uninformed will ask, “Why would you want to install Windows 8”.
 The answer, dear readers, is simple.
 Windows 8 is a solidly built OS.
 It boots, mounts and dismounts drives and searches faster than Windows 7.
 Sure, there’s the annoyance of the lack of a Start Menu, but we’ll be fixing that.
 Not to mention, The 8.1 update is supposed to bring it back for free at some undisclosed time.

 Take note, I will be installing Windows 8 on an older MacBook Pro.
 All the major points will be applicable to the newer, but I will still provide notes for anyone using as dated a machine as I am.
+If you really want to upgrade you MacBook, you might also be interested in our review of the gold plated Macbook Air.

 - What you’ll need: